 ‘Pistol Pete’ had the uncanny knack of backing himself even in the most precarious of positions.
 With break points, set points and even match points against him, Sampras would go for broke and come up with a superb second serve that left his opponents dumbfounded.
 His mental focus allowed him to play his best at these decisive moments so that opponents often knew that an ace would be coming up – even on a second serve!
 Despite appearing rather dour on court and being accused of not showing any emotion, 14 Grand Slam titles are testament to Sampras’ toughness.

-German F1 driver Schumacher has always been viewed as a ‘win at all costs’ driver whose approach on the race track has drawn plenty of criticism.
+German F1 driver Schumacher has always been viewed as a ‘win at all costs’ driver whose approach on the race track drew plenty of criticism.
 In both 1994 and 1997 he was involved in collisions, one of which gave him the title and another which cost him it.
 It was Schumi’s ability to produce fast laps and turn it on at crucial moments in a race that made his name.
 In races when the rain came, Schumacher’s opponents would crumble, with the German having the confidence to know that he was the best driver in the wet, and deserving of his name ‘the rainmaster’.
 Not satisfied with what he had achieved in his career, he returned to F1 in 2009.
+A skiing accident left him fighting his toughest battle yet.

-Tiger Woods is in the unenviable position of knowing that he’s the best and that most others just think they are competing for the runner up spot.
-Tiger has proven his mental superiority time and time again.
+Tiger Woods once reigned supreme, so much so that those competing against him often felt they were just competing for the runner up spot.
+Tiger proved his mental superiority time and time again.
 Many questioned whether his focus would still be there when he got married.
-The same happened when kids came along, when his father died, and even when his marriage collapsed due to his infidelities, but each time he has bounced back and been as good as ever, if not better.
-Golf is a mental game and Tiger is the master.
+The same happened when kids came along, when his father died, and even when his marriage collapsed due to his infidelities, but each time he bounced back and was as good as ever, if not better.
+Golf is a mental game and Tiger was the master.
 His victory in the US Open in 2008 when clearly struggling with a knee injury was clearly a case of mind over matter.

 No sportsman has ever shown the same kind of toughness as F1 driver Niki Lauda, who given up for dead following an appalling accident, yet was back behind the racing wheel just weeks later.
 In what many commentators have described as the most courageous comeback in sporting history, the Austrian driver was pulled from the burning inferno that was his Ferrari at the Nurburgring in 1976.
 Suffering first to third degree burns on his head and wrists, several broken bones and lungs scorched from inhaling toxic fumes, he was actually given the last rites by a priest.
 Just six weeks and two races later, he returned and finished fourth in the Italian Grand Prix.
 He went on to win the F1 title in 1977, retired in 1979, and then returned three years later before going on to clinch his final world title in 1984.

 Has the world of athletics ever been graced with as wide a smile as Haile Gebrselassie’s?
 Win or lose, the Ethiopian takes it in his stride and continually confounds those who have written him off.
-From a 1993 World Championship gold on the track to setting a new marathon world record (2:03:59 in Berlin in 2008), Gebrselassie has allied his immense running talent with a will to win.
-To date he has broken well in excess of 20 world records and won numerous world and Olympic titles.
-His decision to return to the sport after announcing his retirement prematurely is testament to his will to win.
+From a 1993 World Championship gold on the track to setting a marathon world record (2:03:59s in Berlin in 2008), Gebrselassie has allied his immense running talent with a will to win.
+He broke well in excess of 20 world records and won numerous world and Olympic titles.
+His decision to return to the sport after announcing his retirement prematurely was testament to his will to win.

 If you can sail around the world single-handedly when aged just 24, then you instantly earn a place on this mentally tough sporting star list.
 Although physical endurance was a necessity for the success of this race, mental stamina was of the highest importance.
 MacArthur proved her impressive mental prowess again three years later when she became the fastest person to circumnavigate the globe single-handed.
 This achievement prompted MacArthur's title and she was knighted by the queen in 2005.
 In 2003 MacArthur set up the Ellen MacArthur Cancer Trust charity, which helps boost the mental strength of cancer patients aged 18-24 by taking them sailing.